aleksnavratil/polish-for-normal-people/polish_textbook.md

 So you see the common `w` vs `wy` distinction, which is not usually super phonetically obvious to English speakers.

-## Phonetic agreement of adjectives and verbs
+## Phonetic agreement of adjectives' and verbs' endings

 Another phonetics-related wrinkle in Polish is that adjectives and nouns mostly do not take the same ending.
 Contrast this to many romance languages, wherein the transformations for e.g. feminizing an adjective and feminizing a noun are the same transformation.
 If you have `a delicious ice cream` in Spanish, it is just `un delicioso helado.` Note that both the adjective and the noun end in `-o`; we just copied the `-o` from the end of the word for ice cream, and glued it onto the adjective.